8059blank/8059blank.github.io/_posts/hackac/2021-09-16-HACK@AC Information.md

 Q: Is there a winner for each challenge/category?

-A: No, winners are decided based on the overall score, subject to follow-on verification.
+A: No, winners are decided based on the overall score, subject to follow up verification.

-Q: What should I bring to the competition and workshop?
+Q: What do i need to prepare for the competition?

-A: All participants are required to use their own laptops for the Training Workshop and competition.
+A: All participants are required to use their own laptops.
 The minimum specifications required of participants’ laptops are as follows:

 - Processor: Intel Core i5 Processor
 - Memory: 8GB Ram